 Instead, the Board, through the Executive Directors, undertakes periodical assessments of the independence of its Independent Directors as it believes that the Executive Directors who have an intimate working relationship amongst the Directors, are well placed to ascertain the independence issue instead of the shareholders.
-In this regard, the Board has, subsequent to the FY2019, conducted an appraisal on the independence of Mr Yong Chee Hou, and have concluded that he has met the independence criteria set out in the MMLR, and he continues to maintain independent and objective views in rendering his services.
+In this regard, the Board has, subsequent to the FY2019, conducted an appraisal on the independence of Mr Yong Chee Hou, who has served on the Board for more than 15 years as an Independent Non-Executive Director.
+The Board concluded that he has met the independence criteria set out in the MMLR, his independence has not been affected by his long tenure as he has demonstrated his ability to exercise independent judgement, provide objective views and act in the best interests of the Company.
+In this connection, the Board successfully sought shareholders' approval at the 48th AGM via one-tier voting, in line with the objectives of the MCCG, to allow him to continue as an Independent Director.